ThePyedPython/Calendar-App/README.md

 ## Setup
 1. Clone the repo
 2. Import `course_calendar.sql` (if provided) to MySQL
-3. Update `connection.php` with your DB credentials
+3. Update `connection.php` with your DB credentials based on the layout in 'connection-sample.php'
 4. Run via localhost with XAMPP or similar